eastemblem/Second-Chance-ProofEngine-Sim/replit.md

 - **Enhanced Error Handling**: Sophisticated retry logic and detailed error categorization.
 - **End-to-End Encryption**: Transparent payload encryption for API communications using AES-256-GCM with feature flags.
 - **Dashboard Architecture**: `/dashboard` is production, `/dashboard-v1` is for development.
+  - **Smart Loading Optimization (Nov 20, 2025)**: Dashboard uses lazy-initialized loading state that checks for existing auth token in localStorage.
+Returning users skip the loading skeleton entirely while auth verification and data refresh happen in background, eliminating loading screen when navigating back from validation map or other pages.
 - **Unified Logging Architecture**: Standardized `appLogger` for comprehensive, structured logging across the platform.
 - **Environment-Based Email Logo Configuration**: Email templates dynamically use `LOGO_URL` from environment variables.
 - **Live Exchange Rate Integration**: Real-time USD to AED conversion using multiple fallback APIs and caching.